huggingface/hub-docs/docs/hub/security-sso.md

 ## How does it work?

 When Single Sign-On is enabled, the members of your organization must authenticate through your Identity Provider (IdP) to access any content under the organization's namespace.
-Public content is still be available to users who are not members of the organization.
+Public content will still be available to users who are not members of the organization.

 When users log in, they will be prompted to complete the Single Sign-On authentication flow with a banner similar to the following: